Professor Sally Faulkner

 - Arts and Humanities Research Board Research Leave Scheme award, 2005.

-I am a member of the Arts and Humanities Research Council Advisory Board for Modern Languages and sit on the Editorial Boards of Legenda, UK, and of GeNueve Ediciones, Spain.
-I have previously held membership of the Arts and Humanities Research Council Peer Review College, and of the Executive Committee of the Association of Hispanists of Great Britain and Ireland.
+I am a member of the Editorial Boards of Legenda, UK, and of GeNueve Ediciones, Spain.
+I have previously held membership of the Arts and Humanities Research Council Advisory Board for Modern Languages, the Arts and Humanities Research Council Peer Review College, and of the Executive Committee of the Association of Hispanists of Great Britain and Ireland.

 I have served as external examiner in the Department of Hispanic, Portuguese and Latin American Studies, University of Bristol (2011-14) and in the Department of Spanish and Portuguese, University of Cambridge (2014-17).